I started making this easy chocolate mousse recipe when I was 14 or so. It’s now (cough, ahem, mumble) years later, and I’m still doing it.

 If you can boil water, you can make this chocolate mousse.
 The only tools you need are a blender, a measuring cup, a measuring spoon, and a spatula.

-This page (which was originally on Squidoo) has the original recipe, with instructions on how to make your mousse.
-There are also several delicious variations, like chocolate mousse made with cocoa powder, chocolate mousse without eggs, and chocolate mousse without cream.
+This page (which was originally on Squidoo) has the original recipe, along with several delicious variations.
 Scroll down to find the one you want.

 Easy Chocolate Mousse Substitutions and Variations